-Staff Use of Board-Owned Cellular Telephones Policy (SUBOCTP) [WLS 7530.01], Computer Technology and Networks Policy (CTNP) [WLS 7540], Technology Privacy Policy (TPP) [WLS 7540.01], District Webpage Policy (DWP) [WLS 7540.02], Staff Acceptable Use and Safety Policy (SAUSP) [WLS 7540.04], related administrative guidelines, and/or Resource 4.02.

-- For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - All incidents potentially involving this ECOC violation: 1) Must be reported to the Superintendent or his/her designee; and 2) Must be reported to the appropriate outside agency (e.g. law enforcement, social services, and/or ODE/SBE) by the Superintendent or his/her designee where mandated. - For state level reporting and potential licensure action considerations, if any, see Section 9.0.
+- A guilty plea or conviction on any offense listed in ORC §3319.31(C) by an Employee hired to operate a vehicle used for student transportation (i.e., bus/van driver) will serve as a bar to further employment; the rehabilitation standards of ORC §3327.10(K) will not apply. - For guidance on avoiding technology-related instances of this ECOC violation, consult the Board Computer Technology and Networks Policy (CTNP) [WLS 7540], Technology Privacy Policy (TPP) [WLS 7540.01], Employee Education Technology Acceptable Use and Safety Policy (EETAUSP) [WLS 7540.04], related administrative guidelines, Resource 4.02, and/or Form 4.01. - For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - All incidents potentially involving this ECOC violation: 1) Must be reported to the Superintendent or his/her designee; and 2) Must be reported to the appropriate outside agency (e.g. law enforcement, social services, and/or the State Board/State Department) by the Superintendent or his/her designee where mandated. - For state level reporting and potential license action considerations, if any, see Section 9.0.

-POTENTIAL VIOLATIONS OF CRIMINAL LAW-CONT'D.
+4.0 ECOC VIOLATIONS (CONT'D) POTENTIAL VIOLATIONS OF CRIMINAL LAW (CONT'D)

-OTHER CRIMINAL VIOLATION (DISQUALIFYING)-CONT'D.
+OTHER CRIMINAL VIOLATION (DISQUALIFYING) (CONT'D)

-5.0 PROCEDURES FOR INFORMAL ACTIONS ACKNOWLEDGED ORAL WARNINGS
+5.0 PROCEDURES FOR INFORMAL ACTIONS AKNOWLEDGED ORAL WARNINGS